-Let's take a look at to get a clearer sense of what Mary Baldwin University offers and if it might be a good fit for you.
+Let's take a look at these factors to get a better sense of what Mary Baldwin University offers and if the school seems like a good choice for you.

 It is moderately difficult to get into Mary Baldwin University.
-The acceptance rate at Mary Baldwin University is 95%.
-Out of 1,397 applications received in 2021, 1,323 students were offered admission.
+Around 95% of applicants get into Mary Baldwin University each year.
+Out of 1,397 applications received in 2022, 1,323 students were offered admission.

 About 65% of students who start at Mary Baldwin University return the next year.
-Mary Baldwin University's six-year graduation rate for undergrads is 45%.
+Mary Baldwin Universityhas a six year graduation rate of 45 for undergrads.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-The average student debt for graduates in the class of 2021 was around $37,097 per student, not including those with no debt.
+Graduates in the class of 2022 had an average of $37,097 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Mary Baldwin University seems like a school you want to apply to, click the heart button to save it to your college list.